 - Lisa Morrison, The Beer Goddess of Belmont Station hooked me up with my brewery partners for "Hop The Hoople" - Gigantic Brewing, Ecliptic Brewing and Level Beer.

-- Liz XXX of Portland Juice Company provided us with both $600 in gift cards for the raffles, but over $1,000 in juices for the artists both nights.
+- Liz Nolan of Portland Juice Company provided us with both $600 in gift cards for the raffles, and over $1,000 in juices for the artists both nights.

 - Terry Currier and Music Millennium created a beautiful window mural, made some awesome donations, and helped get some other donations from friends.

 - Fred "Noize" Seegmuller set up and executed a large number of donations and autograph sessions with bands for the eBay auctions, and donated a number of the items auctioned as well.